tildeclub/site/wiki/source/email.md

 category: tutorials
 ---

-Your shiny, new tilde.club account comes with an email account. `alpine`  is a command-line email application to use it, as is `mutt`.
+Your shiny, new Tilde.club account comes with an email account. `alpine`  is a command-line email application to use it, as is `mutt`.
 [Good old-fashioned `mail` works too](#using-traditional-unix-mail-program), once configured properly; although it's a little cryptic.

 `alpine` is menu driven, and the menus are self-explanatory; it's surprisingly easy to learn, and surprisingly powerful when you want to customize it.